ethansilvas/windows-defender-configuration-analysis/README.md

 # Windows Defender Configuration Analysis

-In this project I review and update a system's Windows Defender antivirus and firewall configurations.
-To ensure that the system has the most up to date protections provided by Microsoft, I will analyze its antivirus and firewall settings and update them by performing tasks such as updating threat definitions and firewall rules.
+In this project I analyze and update a system's Windows Defender antivirus and firewall configurations.
+I will complete tasks such as updating threat definitions, running antivirus scans, and configuring inbound/outbound network traffic rules so that the system is best protected against known vulnerabilities.

 ## Table of Contents